sonrabakarim/barlkk/_posts/2015-06-03-automating-ios-app-icon-creation.md

 # Create an archive of the image assets

 With our assets created we’ll need an easy way to extract them from the Docker container and back onto the host machine (your machine).
-To do this simply back out one directory and use the tar utility, like so:
+To do this back out one directory and use the tar utility, like so:

 ```
 cd ..